merovex-press/stranded-series/README.md

 ## SETTING

 _Setting details the time, place and period of your series - the Where and When.
 The length of this document can vary depending on the genre of the series.
 A SciFi drama for example may need detailed description of the setting where as a suburban drama in the present day may be relatively short._

+One-paragraph summary of the setting.

+Slipstream is a "one-small-fib" science-fiction series

 ### Tropes